How to Choose Health Insurance as a UPenn International Student

 blog

-UPenn students can choose between the school health plan or an affordable alternative that meets waiver requirements.
-Learn how to waive and how ISO ensures your waiver is accepted.
+FIU students can enroll in the university health plan or choose a budget-friendly alternative that meets waiver requirements.
+Learn how to waive coverage and how ISO can help get it approved.

 blog